|[drawing: Adam Jońca]|

 Note: You can read more about its development and design in Wikipedia article.

-Generally all Polish howitzers were horse-drawn.
+Generally, Polish howitzers were horse-drawn.
 Between 1931 and 1934, a battery of wz.
-17 howitzers were used experimentally in the 1st Motorized Artillery Regiment in StryjW.
+17 howitzers were used experimentally in the 1st Motorized Artillery Regiment in Stryj.
 They were towed by Citroën-Kegresse P14 halftrack tractors, using special four-wheeled "roller-skates" with rubber rims, put under gun beds.
-By 1935, they were withdrawn from motorized artillery in a favour of 120 mm wz.78/09/31 guns.
+By 1935, they were however withdrawn from motorized artillery in a favour of 120 mm wz.78/09/31 guns.
 There were subsequent plans to motorize at least five heavy artillery detachments of C-in-C reserve, probably using motor equipment bought from France, but they were not realized before the war.
-Only one howitzer was fitted with French Michelin DS rubber tires and used for trials of PZInż.
-152 tracked tractor in 1937 (weight of the gun with a limber was 4538 kg).
+Only one howitzer with its limber was fitted with French Michelin DS rubber tires and used for trials of PZInż.
+152 tracked tractor in 1937 (weight of the gun with a limber was 4538 kg – over 800 kg more, and towing speed was up to 45 km/h).
 As a half-measure, in late 1930s also several agricultural tractors were tested to tow ordinary howitzers, and the 5th Heavy Artillery Regiment in Kraków had 11 tractors, but their usage remained experimental.
-There is known only one wartime photo of the howitzer, probably from reserve centre in Góra Kalwaria, towed by Bolinder-Munktell AK tractor.
+There is known only one wartime photo of the howitzer towed by Bolinder-Munktell AK tractor, probably from reserve centre in Góra Kalwaria.

 According to General Miller's report from June 1939, there were 341 howitzers 155 mm wz.
 1917 available in total.
 At that moment further 36 were ordered for 1939/40 FY, and a couple might have been delivered by the war's outbreak.
 An average condition of barrels was estimated at 77% - enough for 6100 shots.
 There were approximately 844 rounds per gun available, i.e. 35 calculated units of fire (24 rounds).
 Polish production capabilities were only 0.7 of a round a day.

-155 mm howitzers were used in Heavy Artillery Units (Polish: dac - dywizjon artylerii ciężkiej) of all 30 regular Infantry Divisions, consisiting of a battery of three 155 mm howitzers and a battery of three 105 mm cannons (type II Unit).
-These units were not existing during a peacetime, and were mobilized by peacetime Heavy Artillery Regiments.
-There were plans, that a detachment should have two four-gun howitzer batteries and one four-gun 105 mm battery (type I detachment), but sadly, they were not realized before the war (it would leave almost no reserve howitzers, but with a hindsight, it would be wiser usage of reserves, or at least part of divisions could have been fitted that way).
-As a result, a number of heavy artillery pieces available for a division commander must be described as very scarse.
-Also contrary to plans, 10 reserve Infantry Divisions got no heavy artillery assigned.
+155 mm howitzers were used first of all in thirty regular infantry divisions, in divisional Heavy Artillery Units (detachments, battalions), in Polish: dywizjon artylerii ciężkiej – dac in short, not to confuse with a division (dywizja).
+Each unit consisited of a battery of three 155 mm howitzers and a battery of three 105 mm cannons (type II Unit).
+These units were not existing during a peacetime, and were mobilized by peacetime heavy artillery regiments.
+There were plans, that a detachment should have two four-gun howitzer batteries and one four-gun 105 mm battery (type I unit), but unfortunately, they were not realized before the war.
+As a result, a number of heavy artillery pieces available for Polish division commander must be described as very scarse.
+Also contrary to plans, ten mobilized reserve infantry divisions got no own heavy artillery assigned.
+(With a hindsight, it would have been wiser usage of reserves, if at least part of divisions had strengthened heavy artillery.
+On the other hand, there were no gun teams and other equipment immediately available to create new batteries for most reserve guns).

-155 mm howitzers were also used in eight wartime Heavy Artillery Regiments (Polish: pac - pułk artylerii ciężkiej) of a C-in-C reserve, nos.
-1 to 7 and 9, different from pre-war regiments.
-Each regiment had the 1st detachment with twelve 105 mm cannons, and the 2nd detachment with twelve 155 mm howitzers in three four-gun batteries.
-There were also four separate detachments of 155 mm howitzers (nos.
+155 mm howitzers were also used in eight wartime Heavy Artillery Regiments (Polish: pułk artylerii ciężkiej – pac) of a C-in-C reserve, nos.
+1 to 7 and 9, different from peacetime heavy artillery regiments.
+Each regiment had the first detachment with twelve 105 mm cannons, and the second detachment with twelve 155 mm howitzers in three four-gun batteries.
+There were also four separate detachments of 155 mm howitzers (Polish: dywizjon, nos.
 60, 88, 95, 98).
 In total there were 12 detachments of 155 mm howitzers in C-in-C reserve, with 144 howitzers.
-All Polish 155 mm howitzers were horse-drawn.
+All Polish 155 mm howitzers were horse-drawn, maybe apart from experimental tractor-drawn ones.

 Some further guns might have been used as replacement.
 44 of remaining howitzers were used in batteries created in Reserve Centres (four- or six-gun), but there is no information about their actual usage.